The harp gives forth murmuring music; and the dance goes on without hands and feet.” Kabir (1480-1518)

 What is Harp Therapy?

 The harp is used in clinical settings in two main ways: first, its music affects change by the process of entrainment – for example, the listener’s breath or heart rate slows to match the music, or their emotions shift to the mood of the piece.
 The second way is known as Vibroacoustic Harp Therapy.
 This involves applying specific frequencies from the harp directly to the desired part of the body via speakers installed in a vibroacoustic table or chair.
 In both, the harp player tunes in to the needs of the patient and then plays whatever is needed to produce a beneficial change in their physical, emotional, mental or spiritual state.

-My own interest in Harp Therapy came about because I am a professional harpist and a qualified sound healer.
+My own interest in Harp Therapy came about because I have been a professional harpist and a qualified sound healer.
 I have played in healthcare settings over the years and I’ve witnessed some strong therapeutic reactions to the harp: I’ve seen previously non-responsive dementia patients come alive at the sound of an old favourite tune and I’ve seen the calming spell the music wove in a children’s intensive care ward.
-Eventually, I decided to formally train as a Certified Healthcare Musician with the International Harp Therapy Programme.
+Eventually, I decided to formally train as a Certified Healthcare Musician with the Therapy Harp Training Programme (THTP).

 ¹Williams, Sarajane Good Vibrations: Principles of Vibroacoustic Harp Therapy, 2005, page 15